eduvpn/documentation/SHIBBOLETH_SP_CENTOS.md

 category: authentication
 ---

 This document describes installing Shibboleth on CentOS 7.
 On CentOS you have to install Shibboleth V3 packages provided by the Shibboleth project.

+## Requirements

+1. Apache

+        Apache webserver is required for Shibboleth SP.

+2. Root Access

+        It should be possible to execute commands as a root user.
+Please ensure you have root privileges on the system.

 To configure a repository for CentOS 7, you must create a file in the `/etc/yum.repos.d/` directory, for example `/etc/yum.repos.d/shibboleth.repo`, with the following content:

     [shibboleth]